 Function Decision making body and Delegations 17.
-The appointment of any individual - (a) to any office other than an office in which he is employed by the authority (b) to any body other than The Council insofar as the appointment does not relate to an Executive function.
+The appointment of any individual - (a) to any office other than an office in which he is employed by the authority (b) to any body other than i) the authority ii) a joint committee of two or more authorities or (c) to a Committee or Sub-Committee of such a body and the revocation of any such appointment.
+The Council insofar as the appointment does not relate to an Executive function.
 18. The making of agreements with other local authorities for the placing of staff at the disposal of those other authorities.
 The Executive 19.
 Any function of the local authority in its capacity as a harbour authority.
 The Council